thomergil/gopro-map-sync/README.md

 ## Introduction

 This is a set of tools to generate a moving map video that synchronizes **exactly** with GoPro footage.
-Heavy lifting is performed by [GPX Animator](https://gpx-animator.app/), but `gopro-map-sync` uses other tools such as [gopro2gpx](https://github.com/NetworkAndSoftware/gopro2gpx) and ffmpeg.
+The heavy lifting is performed by [GPX Animator](https://gpx-animator.app/), but `gopro-map-sync` uses other tools such as [gopro2gpx](https://github.com/NetworkAndSoftware/gopro2gpx) and ffmpeg.

 ![screenshot](assets/screenshot.png)